Simple Cover Letter Examples & Writing Tips

 FAQ

-How long should a basic cover letter be?
+How long should a simple cover letter be?

 Explore our guide on the ideal cover letter length for additional tips and examples from certified career experts.

-What should you include in a basic cover letter?
+What should you include in a short cover letter?

-A basic cover letter should include the same key information as a more detailed cover letter, such as a professional header, contact information and a formal salutation.
+A short and simple cover letter should include the same key information as a more detailed one, such as a professional cover letter header, contact information and a formal salutation.

 Write one body paragraph with your strongest, job-relevant skills and experience to save time and space.
 If you prefer, use bullet points to get your point across and keep your letter.

-To stand out from the crowd, you can also showcase high-income skills that employers seek, such as project management or sales.
+To stand out from the crowd, you can also showcase high-income skills that employers value, such as project management or sales.

 Include a brief closing paragraph with a clear call to action, avoiding unnecessary wordiness in this section.
 For additional guidance, take a look at what to include in a cover letter.

-How should a basic cover letter be formatted?
+How should a simple cover letter be formatted?

-A basic cover letter should be formatted like a lengthier cover letter.
+A simple cover letter should be formatted with the same formatting conventions as a lengthier one.
 Here are a few tips to keep in mind:

 • Use a simple, clean layout with a consistent font style and size.
 Avoid using excessive formatting, such as bold or underlined text, as it can be distracting.